Cabaret costume: behind the scenes of the Moulin Rouge wardrobe

 All Moulin Rouge costumes are made on site, in the Moulin Rouge design studio.
 Heading up the team of passionate costume designers, Mine Vergès, who has been working in Paris since the 1960s, dreams up and designs these spectacular outfits for the stage.
 Attention to detail is vital, as each piece requires between 10 and 280 hours of work.

-The couturiers meticulously assemble fabrics to produce unique standout creations.
+The couturiers meticulously assemble fabrics to produce unique, standout creations.
 Each Moulin Rouge costume is a true masterpiece of haute couture.

 © Le Moulin Rouge®